 - Offer interesting, valuable content to your audience with the report

 Creating your own report doesn’t have to be difficult.
 Drift surveyed just 100 marketing leaders.
 Shoot for a minimum of 100 respondents, and make sure that you control who’s responding.
-Send out the survey to a segment of customers or email subscribers to ensure quality responses.
+Send out the survey to a segment of loyal customers or email subscribers to ensure quality responses.
 Learn more in our Drift content marketing teardown.

 12. Build a true community

 A community might be a smart content marketing strategy for you if your target audience falls under a single category.
 For example, Webflow is used primarily by website designers.
-Their community helps designers find resources for designing, collaborating with colleagues, working with clients, and growing their businesses.
+Their community helps designers find resources for designing, collaborating with colleagues, working with business clients, and growing their businesses.